learn-co-curriculum/dsc-tuning-decision-trees/README.md

 The parameter for decision trees that we normally tune first is `max_depth`.
 This parameter indicates how deep we want our tree to be.
 If the tree is too deep, it means we are creating a large number of splits in the parameter space and capturing more information about underlying data.
 This may result in __overfitting__ as it will lead to learning granular information from given data, which makes it difficult for our model to generalize on unseen data.
 Generally speaking, a low training error but a large testing error is a strong indication of this.

-If, on the other hand, the tree is too shallow, we may run into __underfitting__, i.e., we are not learning enough information about the data and the accuracy of model stays low for both test and training samples.
-Following is a decision tree with depths ranging from 1 to 32 and the training and test auc scores.
+If, on the other hand, the tree is too shallow, we may run into __underfitting__, i.e., we are not learning enough information about the data and the accuracy of the model stays low for both the test and training samples.
+The following example shows the training and test AUC scores for a decision tree with depths ranging from 1 to 32.

 <img src="images/depth.png" width="400">

-In above example, we see that as the tree depth increases, our validation/test accuracy starts to go down after a depth of around 4.
-But with even greater depths, the training accuracy keeps on rising , as the classifier learns more information from the data =, but this can not be mapped onto unseen examples, hence the validation accuracy falls down constantly.
+In the above example, we see that as the tree depth increases, our validation/test accuracy starts to go down after a depth of around 4.
+But with even greater depths, the training accuracy keeps on rising, as the classifier learns more information from the data.
+However this information can not be mapped onto unseen examples, hence the validation accuracy falls down constantly.
 Finding the sweet spot (e.g. depth = 4) in this case would be the first hyperparameter that we need to tune.

 ## `min_samples_split`